 A major benefit is the fact that it allows you to buy a new home without a contingency to sell.
 In a seller’s market, a contingent offer is far less attractive than an offer that is not dependent on the sale of the buyer’s current home.

-- Purchase a new home before selling your existing home; Buyers can immediately put their home on the market and buy without restrictions.
-A borrower may not be required monthly payments for a few months.
+- Buyers can immediately put their home on the market and buy without restrictions.
+A borrower may not be required to pay monthly payments for a few months.

 - Avoid a double move.

-- Skip the contingent offer: Increase your competitive advantage over the competition by being able to submit a non-contingent offer.
+- Skip the contingent offer: increase your advantage over the competition by being able to submit a non-contingent offer.

 But Do I Qualify?